AscendingPassage.com HOME PAGE.

 artist unknown.

-In one of the vestibules that we have to traverse on our way out of
+In one of the vestibules that we traverse on our way out of

 is shown seated in the traditional Pharaonic pose and is none other